 Recommendations

-For those who were mesmerized by Looney Lens: Split Skyscrapers, a true Documentary masterpiece from 1924, the quest for comparable cinema becomes a journey through the fringes of film history.
+For those who were mesmerized by Looney Lens: Split Skyscrapers, a true News masterpiece from 1924, the quest for comparable cinema becomes a journey through the fringes of film history.
 Our curated selection of recommendations echoes the very essence of Looney Lens: Split Skyscrapers.

 The legacy of Looney Lens: Split Skyscrapers is built upon its ability to create a hauntingly beautiful cinematic landscape.